A. The problem is exposed.

 ii.
 To give us a wall: “They had the fence of the king of Persia’s favour.
 They had also God’s providence, as a hedge or wall of fire round about them.”
 (Trapp)

 iii.
-“The Jewish commentator Slotki (p.
-166) observes poignantly: ‘A little grace had been granted by God to his people; a small remnant had found its weary way back to its home and driven a single peg into its soil; a solitary ray of light was shining; a faint breath of freedom lightened their slavery.
+“The Jewish commentator Slotki (page 166) observes poignantly: ‘A little grace had been granted by God to his people; a small remnant had found its weary way back to its home and driven a single peg into its soil; a solitary ray of light was shining; a faint breath of freedom lightened their slavery.
 How graphically Ezra epitomizes Jewish experience in these few words!’”
 (Yamauchi)

 3. (10-14) Ezra fears that God’s people are testing His mercy.